March 10, 2014

 The authors dive deep into the process, starting with how to get a winning idea, how to cut costs in production and finally how to market the product and distribute it to far-flung rural communities.
 We recommend the book as a foundation for entering the field of engineering for global development and launching a business that makes a difference.

-One aspect of the book stands out as relevant to engineers and product designers, and that is how to cut costs.
-After you have a design for a product that meets basic needs and might improve lives in developing countries, you have to lower the cost.
+One aspect of the book stands out as relevant to engineers and product designers, and that is how to design for extreme affordability.
+After you have a design for a product that meets basic needs in developing countries, you have to lower its cost.
 It has to be affordable to some of the world’s poorest people.
+That’s designing for extreme affordability.

 Learn from past designs.
 Today’s machines evolved from simpler tools.
 Sometimes a look back at how we did a task in the past can yield ideas for new low-cost designs.
 Update old, retired designs using new materials and ideas.